 I want to help you get one step closer.

-All applicants must be actively enrolled at an accredited two or four year college or university in the United States or Canada on a full-time basis for the 2017-2018 academic year.
+All applicants must be actively enrolled at an accredited two or four-year college or university in the United States or Canada on a full-time basis for the Spring 2018 academic period.

 - Submissions Accepted starting August 1st, 2019